Wiseguy (TV series): TV film

 retconned the series and disregarded the events of season four.
 Following his desertion after witnessing Stem's suicide during the Volchek case in Washington state, as well as his problems with his stepfather, the FBI pulled Vinnie out of OCB and reassigned him to a wiretapping detail where he was still working at the time the film began.

 Vinnie is ordered to infiltrate the organization of criminal boss Paul Callendar (Ted Levine).
 The movie had many of the same themes as the TV show, including Vinnie's constant conflict in betraying the people he had grown to care about.

 Under the title of Wiseguy, the TV movie premiered on May 2, 1996.
 While the movie was a critical success, ABC aired it against NBC's Thursday night Must See TV lineup and it failed to draw many viewers.
 In addition, Wahl suffered a broken neck in 1992 in a fall that left him temporarily quadriplegic and by the time the Wiseguy reunion was commissioned, he had been in near constant pain after he regained the use of his arms and legs and would likely not have been physically capable to take on the demands of the role.
 Thus, the movie was the last time the original Wiseguy cast appeared in their roles.
 The movie was rerun on Sleuth in 2008.

 While never released on VHS or DVD in the United States, the movie was released overseas on Video CD (MagnaVision CW071-003001) but is no longer commercially available.

 Home media/streaming/rebroadcast

 In May 2009, Mill Creek Entertainment announced that they had acquired the rights to release Wiseguy on DVD in Region 1.
 They subsequently released the complete first season on August 25, 2009.
 On March 9, 2010, Mill Creek released Wiseguy: The Collector's Edition, a 13-disc set featuring 67 episodes from all four seasons.
-However, due to rights issues with the music contained in the show, the "Dead Dog Records" arc from Season 2 (eight of 22 episodes) is not included.
+However, due to rights issues with the music contained in the show, the "Dead Dog Records" arc from Season 2 (seven of 22 episodes) is not included.

 Beyond Home Entertainment has released all four seasons on DVD in Region 4, again without the "Dead Dog Records" arc episodes.

-On August 12, 2022, Visual Entertainment released Wiseguy - The Complete Collection, a 14-disc set that features, for the first time on DVD, all 75 episodes of the series.
+On August 12, 2022, Visual Entertainment released Wiseguy: The Complete Collection, a 14-disc set that features, for the first time on DVD, all 75 episodes of the series.